There’s an image that’s commonly used to portray cybercriminals.

 The second benefit is much more achievable:

-By understanding bad actors, you naturally have a better chance of defending against them.
+By understanding hackers, you naturally have a better chance of defending against them.

 So, it’s time to encourage one another to look under the mask.
 To find out who that hooded figure really is.